Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Michael Lasser

 Got it.
-And then my last question is, it looks like the i7 is currently $300 off on the Web site, so i10 is $500 off on the Web site.
-Was it part of your plan to discount those products [indiscernible] 10 year?
+And then my last question is, it looks like the i7 is currently $300 off on the Web site, the i10 is $500 off on the Web site.
+Was it part of your plan to discount those products still early in their 10-year?

 Shelly Ibach

 Yes.
 We utilize dollars off in the close of the sale.
 So it's not in a track for us.
-We utilized benefits for the [indiscernible], but the dollars off or financing helps us with close.
+We utilized benefits for the attract, but the dollars off or financing helps us with close.

 Michael Lasser